smtsampath/ReactLearning/README.md

-# KitchenSink_Web
+# ReactLearning: KitchenSink Web
-A prototype for exploring the front end technologies for Self Recruitment.
+A prototype for exploring the React.